midas-network/SMHvalidation/README.md

-  * The vast majority of submissions done in 2021 will returns an error on the model_projection_date column as the rules and tests on this column have been made and put in place only since 2022 (round 12).
+  * The vast majority of submissions done in 2021 will returns an error on the model_projection_date column as the rules and tests on this column have been made and put in place only since 2022 (COVID-19 - round 12).

-  * Also the cumulative observed data for the location 39 has been corrected after round 12 publication so all the submissions might have an error saying:
+  * Also the cumulative observed data for the location 39 has been corrected after COVID-19 round 12 publication so all the submissions might have an error
-  `"Error: Some value(s) are inferior than the last oberved cumulative death count.
+  saying: `"Error: Some value(s) are inferior than the last observed cumulative death count.
 Please check location(s): 39 "`

 These 2 errors can be ignored.